-1. Requests the Director General to report on progress made in the implementation of resolution GC(62)/RES/9 to the Board of Governors and to the General Conference at its sixty-fifth (2021) session under an appropriate agenda item.
+- 11. Requests the Director General to take into account the continuing high level of interest of Member States in the range of issues associated with nuclear knowledge management when preparing and carrying out the Agency's programme; and - 12.
+Requests the Director General to report on progress made in the implementation of this resolution to the Board of Governors and to the General Conference at its sixty-sixth (2022) session under an appropriate agenda item.

-Strengthening the Effectiveness and Improving the Efficiency of Agency Safeguards
+GC(65)/RES/12 Strengthening the Effectiveness and Improving the Efficiency of Agency Safeguards